Holy-Person/MultyTool/README.md

 ## Community
 Most of the community activity is on our [Discord Server](https://discord.gg/invites/9dcaKKSyKa).<br>
-Things like sharing or downloading modules, support and feedback or even bugs and feature suggestions go there.<br><br>
+Things like sharing or downloading modules is done through here.<br>
+Support and feedback or even bugs and feature suggestions go here too.<br><br>

 ---